Sydney Child Assessment and Testing Service (SCATS) IQ Testing

 Intelligence testing is a method used by Clinical Psychologists to measure a child's intellectual capabilities in several specific domains.
 These domains include verbal comprehension, factual knowledge, abstract reasoning, visual-spatial abilities and short-term memory.
 Intellectual assessment is a good indication of a child's academic potential.
 The results of an IQ test rank a child against a very large sample of children the same age.
 If a child scores in the top 5% for their age group it is reasonable to expect them to be performing within the top 5% academically.

 The Wechsler tests for children are the most common individually administered IQ tests.
-They currently include the WISC-IV (age 6-16 years), and the WPPSI-III (age 3 - 7 years).
+They currently include the WISC-V and the WPPSI-IV.
 During the testing session a child is asked to solve problems and puzzles and to answer questions about the world.
 The majority of children enjoy the testing session as it is an engaging process involving novel and fun tasks.

 Objective nature of IQ tests - If a child's teacher does not recognise their ability level there may be a need to provide objective documentation of their learning capacity.
 A report is very useful to share with teachers, so that the parents' opinion is not perceived as biased.
 A gifted child may miss out on being identified unless an independent IQ test is administered.